IITGN-CS327-2024/our-own-compiler-nova/Syntax.md

 The output will be “TeaPost”.

 ### Arrays:
 Arrays can be thought of as a collection of homogenous data types.
 In Nova, it can be declared in the same way as a variable using square brackets.
+The default value of an array of any data type would be an array of the default value(s) of that data type of the size declared earlier.
 `var array int temp = [5, 7, 3, 2];`

 Or